diagraph-de/NGT-DemoApp/README.md

 # NGT-DemoApp

 ## Overview
-NGT-DemoApp is a simple console application for communicating with a networked Diagraph NGT printer.
+NGT-DemoApp is a simple console application for communicating natively with a networked Diagraph NGT printer using ESC sequences.

 It allows users to:
 - Select a print slot.
 - Load and send a print format file.
 - Read and set printer variables.